alexs2112/University-Notes/2023-Winter/GLGY307/16 - Mesozoic Reptile Evolution.md

 			 - Warm blooded
 	 - Wings consisted of extended skin, attached to the modified arm skeletal elements over the whole length; wings could be moved through the action of massive pectoral muscles
  - Extremely diverse in terms of feeding:
-	 - Dimorphodon: Insectivores, manythin-narrow teeth
+	 - Dimorphodon: Insectivores, many thin and narrow teeth
 	 - Rhamphorhynchus: Fish eaters, like seagulls, hair on the beak and claws
 	 - Ctenochasma: Fed on plankton at the surface of the ocean, skimmed it off the top
 	 - Pteranodon: Very streamlined head, no teeth, large beak like a pelican, swallowing fish whole